Patient education: Fibromyalgia (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Complex regional pain syndrome (The Basics)
+Patient education: Complex regional pain syndrome (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Headache causes and diagnosis in adults (Beyond the Basics)
+Patient education: Headache causes and diagnosis in adults (Beyond the Basics)

-Patient information: Chronic fatigue syndrome (Beyond the Basics)
+Patient education: Chronic fatigue syndrome (systemic exertion intolerance disease) (Beyond the Basics)

-Patient information: Lyme disease symptoms and diagnosis (Beyond the Basics)
+Patient education: Lyme disease symptoms and diagnosis (Beyond the Basics)

-Patient information: Polymyalgia rheumatica and giant cell (temporal) arteritis (Beyond the Basics)
+Patient education: Polymyalgia rheumatica and giant cell (temporal) arteritis (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.